 The market for high-end chess computers is being served quite well.
-There is Phoenix Chess Systems from the Netherlands, and from Switzerland, there is Pewatronic.
+There is Phoenix Chess Systems from the Netherlands with the Revelation, and from Switzerland, there is Pewatronic with the Grandmaster.
 Impressive as these are both in terms of software and manufacturing quality, they are also expensive at several thousand EUR.
-At a more affordable price, there is the Millennium CG Exclusive at around 600 EUR.
+At a more affordable price, there is the Millennium CG Exclusive at around 550 EUR.

-In the lower price range, there is the Millennium Chess Genius, offering quite some playing strength at an affordable price of around a 100 EUR.
+In the lower price range, there is the Millennium Chess Genius which offers quite some playing strength at an affordable price of around a 80 EUR.
 Some criticism concerns the plastic board and pieces, but given the price, I think it is the best that is possible.

 Another idea is to go really low-cost while still retaining a nice chess computer, which means dropping the board and the pieces altogether and instead going retro.
 It would be nice if a manufacturer were to launch such a chess computer “briquette” in series production.

-The applicable licence is the GNU General Public License (GPL), Version 3 or later.
-The GPL compliance guide will give you a practical overview.
-Besides, you may also be interested in the full licence text (PDF).
+The applicable licence is the GNU General Public License (GPL) Version 3 or later.
+The release downloads contain a copy of the full GPL text.
 While this licence raises certain obligations, “open source” would also make a good selling point.

 The documentation already includes a user-oriented instruction manual (PDF), explaining how to actually use the CT800 with its various options.